RonPieket/BinaryRelations/README.md

 Efficiency
 ----------

-The efficiency for lookup such as `FindLeft` and `FindRight` is constant time.
+The efficiency for lookup such as `FindLeft()` and `FindRight()` is constant time.
 All operations on a OneToOne are also constant.

 Things get more complicated with OneToMany and ManyToMany.
 They maintain sorted arrays.
 Insertion and removal of elements in a table involves shifting everything between the point of insertion/removal and the end of the array.
 We built several AAA games with this tech, without running into performance issues.
-However, depending on the number elements in the array, and your CPU time budget, you may want to consider an optimization.
+However, depending on the number elements in the array, the frequency of changes, and your CPU time budget, you may want to consider alternatives.

-To optimize mass insertion into a large OneToMany or ManyToMany, you can collect all your changes in a temporary, much smaller relation, and `insert()` them into the main relation in one operation.
-Merging is much more efficient than individual insertions.

-To optimize mass removal from a OneToMany or ManyToMany, you can collect all the relations you want to remove in a temporary relation, and `remove()` them in one go.
-For large operations, this is more efficient than individual removals.